Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 - R2 is the second resistance in ohms (Ω).

-In your circuit, the conductivity sensor (two wires wrapped around a straw) is the first resistor (R1), and the potentiometer is the second resistor (R2).
+In your circuit, the conductivity sensor (two wires wrapped around a straw) is the first resistor (R1), and the potentiometers (which are connected in series, so add up to form one equivalent resistor) form the second resistor (R2).
 As you can see from Equation 1, both resistance values have an effect on the output voltage.
 To help you understand Equation 1, try plugging in a few examples: